hbar/python-alsmicroct/README.md

 [TomoPy]:https://tomopy.readthedocs.io/en/latest/index.html

 ## About TomoPy:
 [TomoPy][TomoPy] is an open-source Python package for tomographic data processing and image reconstruction.
-Anaconda is the prefered python distribution for using TomoPy it can be installed directly from TomoPy's [conda install channel][TomoPyConda]
+Anaconda is the prefered python distribution for using TomoPy it can be installed directly from TomoPy's [conda channel][TomoPyConda].

 [TomoPyConda]:https://anaconda.org/dgursoy/tomopy